How to Make a Location-Based App?

 - high involvement of users in the process of recommendations, assessments, ranking.
 Almost all successful social location-based services use to some extent the game factor when interacting with a customer so that he could help them generate the independent content.
 Among other things, users’re free to create new geolocation marks to obtain an exclusive status or to score more points.
 The mechanism has a very powerful viral potential which now is far from being fully disclosed.

 - commercial benefits.
 A typical customer also appreciates another great advantage of location apps, namely - a wonderful chance to get recommendations, tips, and hints from other people who have already used a particular point of service.
 Thus, location-based app development expands its range of influence: instead of just informing what is going on around the user, these apps have become a discount hunting tool.

 Business interest in geolocation app development:

 - synchronization between location-based apps and company systems.
-Given the statistics data, the geolocation technology expects to have a huge growth in the coming years.
+Given the statistics data, geolocation technology expects to have huge growth in the coming years.
 If the business wants to gain a competitive advantage, one needs to start working with the audience of location services and include the task in the marketing plan.
 The recent decision of Foursquare to charge a symbolic fee for verifying points of companies on the map proves that this geolocation tool brings profit to business units.
 Previously, verification was free of charge.

 - location-based mobile advertising.
 The system automatically determines the location of a person by using GPS coordinates and takes advantage of this parameter to target advertisements.
 Such advertising can be implemented as push notifications being sent by mobile apps with GPS geolocations.
 Let's say a person walks down the street and receives a message which tells him about a great close-out sale in the nearest store - it would be impressive, right?